Unidocs1/sphinx_repo_manager/content/docs/_index.md

 The REST API reference documentation describes how to interact with a particular service over HTTP.
 Documentation is typically broken up into two main sections; _models_ and _routes_.
 The _models_ documentation details the individual data models managed by the service that may be sent or received from any given REST API route.
 The _routes_ documentation details the specific request and response interaction for any given HTTP endpoint.

-### Guides
+### Concepts

-The guides section provides long-form, in-depth articles about each system such as technical explanations and white papers.
+The concepts section provides long-form, in-depth articles about each system such as technical explanations and white papers.

+### Tutorials

+The tutorials section provides guided explanation of how to perform specific tasks and implement specific features using a given system.

 ### Systems & Features